I learned the adage “don’t practice in public” long before becoming a corporate speechwriter and then founding Speak Up for Success.

 Back when I was an old school jazz singer, we used to say, “Don’t shed on the stand” (which means the same thing).

-Woodshed refers to a mythic past in which musicians used to practice in the woodshed (or, in Sonny Rollins’s actual case, on the Williamsburgh Bridge).
+- “Shed” refers to a mythic rural past in which musicians used to practice in the woodshed.

-By definition, “practice” is the act of working on something you don’t know how to do yet — and there are two general ways to think about that effort:
+By definition, “practice” is the act of working on something you don’t know how to do yet.

 - Practice your attitude.
 Having the “right words” won’t matter if you don’t connect with your audience, and that connection rests on your attitude.
-Surprised?
-Did you think it rested on their attitude?
-Remember, you have to power position in the room.
-If your attitude is one of comfort and connection, people will respond; so practice having that attitude.
+If your attitude is one of comfort and wanting to connect, people will respond; so practice having that attitude.

 - Practice your transitions.
-Be sure you always know what’s coming next, and lead people into your next point as you would lead them into the next room of your home if you were giving “a ten cent tour.”
+Be sure you always know what’s coming next, and as you work through your speech, lead people into your next point just like you would lead guests from room to room if you were giving them a tour of your house.

 - Practice anything that needs extra polish.
 In general, that means your opening, close, and key message, as well as any anecdotes or complicated points that you want to reliably deliver in a concise way.

 The main thing to know about practicing is that anything beats nothing by a mile.
 Don’t wait for the perfect time, setting, or mood.
-Pick something small from a speech or message that you’ll be delivering soon, and practice.
+Pick something small from a speech or message that you’ll be delivering soon, and practice it.